RikkuX491/SE-NYC-TEMPLATE-Phase-3/README.md

 2. Now that your `pipenv` virtual environment is ready to use, enter `pipenv shell` to enter the virtual environment.

+3. Run `python lib/seed.py` to execute the code in the `seed.py` file to seed the database.

-3. We will be running `python lib/cli.py` to run the code in our `cli.py` file.
+4. Run `python lib/cli.py` to execute the code in our `cli.py` file.